The Enneagram has nine different personality types. Read this short introduction to the nine enneagram types to understand each one!

 The 5 can be a bit of a hoarder.
 Due to your core desire for resources, you fear that if you don’t have all the knowledge then you will be incapable.
 And because they desire resources, the 5 is very reserved.
 Being spontaneous or emotionally expressive isn’t natural for you.

 The enneagram 5 is in the Fear Triad.
-Where they acknowledge their fear of being incapable or not having enough and avoid it at all cost.
+Where they acknowledge their fear of being incapable or not having enough and avoid it at all costs.
 If a 5 feels that their resources are being compromised, they’ll start to defend them.
 This can show up as isolating themselves, anxiety, lack of action, and repressing emotions.

 At your worst, you become impulsive and irresponsible.
 You seek pleasure like a 7, forgo your long-term plans, get tired of being disciplined, and choose to step back into comfortable, unhealthy habits